PraveenMut/servian-tech-challenge/README.md

 Although this may be a bit controversial, I made the decision to only install a dependency until its well and truly indeed.
 Because of this, the only dependencies needed are:

-* Terraform (tested on v1.1.3)
+* Terraform (tested on `v1.1.3`)
-* gcloud (tested on v368.0.0)
+* gcloud (tested on `v368.0.0`)

 ## Deployment Instructions

 A initaliation script has been provided in the scripts directory.
 Modify the script if desired (especially the bucket name as it **must** be globally unique to all GCP projects).
+To run, change directory to the scripts folder, and run `./init.sh`.

 Ensure you are the *owner* of the organisation as Terraform should be run *locally*.
 Alternatively, ensure the appropriate permissions of a user has been assigned.
 This beyond the scope of the challenge.